Today I’m going to show you how to build your own cheap and easy Smart Home from scratch.

 All of these except the Yale Smart Lock offer notifications, as such, that’s the reason it only gets the 1 ⭐.

 Obviously, compatibility is an issue, I’ve not tested any with my Google Hub, so I’ll need to get back to you on that, however, this is the smart locks I know that work with Alexa:

-One of the main drawbacks is that you’ll need your phone, if your phone is stolen or dead, it can’t connect to the Wi-Fi connection or authorise yourself through the door.
+One of the main drawbacks is that you’ll need your phone, if your phone is stolen or dead, it can’t connect to the Wi-Fi connection or authorize yourself through the door.
 If stolen, your door could also be unlocked by the same criminal who stole your phone.

 Another major vulnerability is that your smart lock could simply be removed with a Flathead screwdriver.
-Whilst you’ll be notified in most cases and recorded if you use a front door bell security camera such as Ring.
+Whilst you’ll be notified in most cases and recorded if you use a front doorbell security camera such as Ring.